-Laureate 2010 NORTH AMERICAInvestigator at the Howard Hughes Medical Institute and the Rebecca C. Lancefield Professor of Mammalian Cell Biological Sciences and Development at The Rockefeller University ( USA ).
+Laureate 2010 for NORTH AMERICAInvestigator at the Howard Hughes Medical Institute and the Rebecca C. Lancefield Professor of Mammalian Cell Biological Sciences and Development at The Rockefeller University (United States of America).

 For her contributions to our knowledge of skin Biological Sciences and skin stem cells.

-Laureate 2010 ASIA AND THE PACIFICProfessor of Immunology, at the University of Phillipines Marine Science Institte, Founder of the rural Livehood Incubator in Bataan ( Phillipines )
+Laureate 2010 for ASIA AND THE PACIFICProfessor of Immunology, at the University of Phillipines Marine Science Institte, Founder of the rural Livehood Incubator in Bataan (Phillipines).